-A faculty member identifying a student to be in serious academic or personal difficulty should consult with the student's advisor, the Dean of Students, and/or the Director of Student Engagement and Success.
+A faculty member identifying a student to be in serious academic or personal difficulty should consult with the student's advisor, the Office of the Dean of the College, the Dean of Students, and/or the Associate Dean for Student Engagement and Success.
 As necessary, students should be directed to student support services including the Academic Centers for Excellence: The Writing Center, Disability Services, Quantitative Skills Center, and Office of Student Enrichment.
 Faculty should undertake early semester interventions by filing WIN reports (Wabash Intervention Network) for students experiencing difficulties.